Miami Fury: 2003

 In their first season in the IWFL, the Fury finished with a 5–1 record which was good for the Eastern Conference South Atlantic Division title, finishing ahead of their rivals the Tampa Bay Terminators and Orlando Starz.
 However, for undetermined reasons, the Fury forfeited their first-round playoff game to the Bay State Warriors.

 2004 & 2005: The X-Team Years

 In 2004 and 2005, the Fury played as an IWFL exhibition team ("X-Team").
 Not much is known about their time in the X-Team circuit.

 2006

 2006 marked the Fury's return to full-time seasonal play.
 They picked up right where they left off, finishing with a 7–1 record good for second place in the South Atlantic Division.
-Unfortunately, their playoff run would end soon after it began after a 14–8 loss to their old WPFL rivals the New York Sharks in the first round.
+Their playoff run would end soon after it began after a 14–8 loss to their old WPFL rivals the New York Sharks in the first round.